SPARC-FAIR-Codeathon/sparc-flow/README.md

 - [Collates and proposes guidelines for FAIR-use of tools and workflows](https://docs.google.com/document/d/1PKpl4WZ171C7YlQtG4AQ0WuK1bIFDGD6ys9PCnap_xI/edit)
 - Provides best practices guidance in tutorials on how to use these guidelines.

+**If you find sparc-flow useful, please add a GitHub Star to support developments!**

 ### Design
 The sparc-flow API has been designed to be agnostic to the language used to describe tools & workflows and the services it adopts to run the workflows.
 The following languages and services are currently supported:
 - The Common Workflow Language (CWL) - is an open standard and specification used in the field of bioinformatics and scientific computing to describe and execute workflows.
 CWL provides a way to define and share complex computational tasks and data processing pipelines in a portable and platform-independent manner.
 It uses a JSON-based format to describe input data, processing steps, and output data, allowing researchers to collaborate and share reproducible analyses across different computing environments.
 CWL aims to enhance the ease of defining, sharing, and executing computational workflows, particularly in the context of data-intensive scientific research.